5 Ways to Protect Yourself Against Identity Theft

 Even if you take every precaution, identity theft can still happen.
 When you fall victim to identity theft, time and expertise are of the essence.
 Without professional assistance, identify theft victims often face weeks of frustration, uncertainty, and anger trying to resolve the crisis on their own.
 Acuity offers Identity Fraud Expense Coverage to reimburse you for the costs to restore your identity and also connects you with expert assistance from the nation’s leader in theft resolution and education.

-Find out if you are effectively protecting your personally identifiable information with Acuity’s ID Rick Compass tool.
 If you want to better safeguard your identity contact your independent insurance agent today and ask about Identity Fraud Expense Coverage!

 By: Lisa D.